miki2123j/miki2123j/README.md

 - 👋 Hi, I’m Mikiyas Batu
-- 🌱 I’m currently learning Computer Science at York University
+- 🌱 I’m a recent Computer Science graduate from York University
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: https://www.linkedin.com/in/mikiyas-batu-43762a15b